Policy Title: Program Curriculum Policy

 6.6 Course Evaluation Plans and Final Grade Calculation

-Where the final grade calculation differs from a standard calculation of adding the weighted individual assessments, for example requiring a single or group of assessments such as invigilated tests to meet/exceed a minimum percent threshold in order to pass the course, review and approval of the rationale will be secured by the Associate Dean, School Dean, and Dean responsible for Academic Quality.
-Variables such as accreditation or learner competencies may be considered in the rationale.
+Where the final grade calculation differs from a standard calculation of adding the weighted individual assessments, for example requiring a single or group of assessments such as invigilated tests to meet/exceed a minimum percent threshold in order to pass the course, review and approval of the change with rationale will be secured by the Associate Dean, School Dean, and Dean responsible for Academic Quality.
+Variables such, but not limited to, accreditation requirements and learner competencies will be considered in the rationale.
 See Appendix B.

 7. Policy Revision Date